wmglab-duke/ascent/docs/source/JSON/JSON_parameters/sample.md

     1. `“SIMPLE”`: Contours are generated using cv2.CHAIN_APPROX_SIMPLE.
     2. `“NONE”`: Contours are generated using cv2.CHAIN_APPROX_NONE.

+- `"mask_space"`: The value (String) is the `“MaskSpaceMode”` that tells the program how to interpret the input morphology files.
+Required.

+  - As listed in Enums ([Enums](../../Code_Hierarchy/Python.md#enums)), known `“MaskSpaceModes”` include:

+    1. `“CARTESIAN”`: The program expects the input morphology files to be in Cartesian space.
+The bottom left corner of the image is the origin (0,0), and the x-axis increases to the right and the y-axis increases upwards.
+    2. `“IMAGE”`: The program expects the input morphology files to be in image space.
+The top left corner of the image is the origin (0,0), and the x-axis increases to the right and the y-axis increases downwards.

 `“smoothing”`: Smoothing is applied via a dilating the nerve/fascicle boundary by a specified distance value and then shrinking it by that same value.

 - `“nerve_distance”`: Amount (Double) to smooth nerve boundary.
 Units of micrometers.